apache/fury-site/blog/2024-05-06-metastring-space-efficient_encoding_for_string.md

 In rpc/serialization systems, we often need to send **`namespace/path/filename/fieldName/packageName/moduleName/className/enumValue`** between processes.

 Those strings are mostly ascii strings.
 In order to transfer between processes, we often encode such strings using utf-8 encodings.
-Such encoding will take one byte for every char, which seems already space efficient compared to utf-16.
+Such encoding will take one byte for every char, which is not space efficient actually.

-But if we take a deeper look at into this, we will found that most chars are **lower chars plus `.`, `$` and `_`**, which can be expressed in a much smaller range **`0~32`**, and one byte can represent range `0~255`, the significant bits are wasted.
+If we take a deeper look, we will found that most chars are **lower chars plus `.`, `$` and `_`**, which can be expressed in a much smaller range **`0~32`**, and one byte can represent range `0~255`, the significant bits are wasted.
 And the cost is not ignorable, in a dynamic serialization framework, such meta will take considerable cost compared to real data.

-So we proposed a new string encoding algorithm which we called `meta string` encoding.
+So we proposed a new string encoding algorithm which we called **meta string encoding**.
 It will encode most chars using less bits instead of `8` bits in utf-8 encoding.

 ## Meta String Introduction